 Pollination Market Introduction:

-The demand for pollination services is estimated to grow in the coming years on account of an increasing need to accelerate the development of the agriculture sector, thereby providing a boost to the economy.
+The demand for pollination services is estimated to grow in the coming years due to an increasing need to accelerate the development of the agriculture sector, thereby providing a boost to the economy.
 Moreover, there are rising concerns among the market players to boost pollination activities.

 Furthermore, the adoption of AI-integrated models in analyzing different pollinator activities and improving pollination techniques is going to provide an opportunity for the end-user industries to increase their market share and bolster market growth further.
 However, the seasonal production of California Almonds, which is a highly popular product in the North American region and globally, is hindering the market growth.
 In addition, the use of pesticides is also depleting the pollinator colonies, which is adding to the restraints being imposed on market growth.